Optimal artificial boundary conditions based on second-order correctors for three dimensional random elliptic media: Proofs

 \subsection{Proof of Propositions~\ref{prop:psibounds} and \ref{prop:psirss}}

 We will focus on the proof of \eqref{eqn:pp6eq4} with full details and discuss the other estimates afterwards.
-We recall the decomposition formulas \eqref{eqn:psidecom}, \eqref{eqn:psiTdecom} for $\psi$ and $\psi_T$ and write The strategy is to divide these integrals into several regimes depending on the ordering of $t_0,t_1,t_2$, then estimate the layers one-by-one, using either the deterministic Lemma \ref{lem:GOlm1} when the time variable in question is not the largest, or the stochastic Proposition \ref{prop:applocqt} and Lemmas \ref{lem:Stglocality} and \ref{lem:GoCor4} when the time variable being estimated is the largest of all remaining variable, with Corollary \ref{cor:upgrademvp} being used to adjust the averaging scales whenever necessary.
+We recall the decomposition formulas \eqref{eqn:psidecom}, \eqref{eqn:psiTdecom} for $\psi$ and $\psi_T$ and write at least formally The strategy is to divide these integrals into several regimes depending on the ordering of $t_0,t_1,t_2$, then estimate the layers one-by-one, using either the deterministic Lemma \ref{lem:GOlm1} when the time variable in question is not the largest, or the stochastic Propositions \ref{prop:applocqt} and \ref{prop:Stglocality} and Lemma \ref{cor:GOCor4} when the time variable being estimated is the largest of all remaining variable, with Corollary \ref{cor:upgrademvp} being used to adjust the averaging scales whenever necessary.
+As we mentioned in Remark \ref{lem:psidecom}, our proof actually first shows that the integrals of \eqref{eqn:psidecom} -- \eqref{eqn:convPsi} satisfy the desired bounds \eqref{eqn:pp6eq1}, \eqref{eqn:pp6eq2}, which guarantee that the integrals are stationary functions, and hence must correspond to correctors thanks to their algebraic equivalence and uniqueness of stationary correctors.

-We first estimate the double integral term.
+\emph{Proof of \eqref{eqn:pp6eq4}.} We divide the estimates into two parts, one for the double integral term, the other for the triple integral term.\\ \emph{Step 1:} estimates for the double integral term.
 We only estimate the term with $S(t_0)aS(t_1)ae$ since the estimates for the other term are identical.
 We divide the double integral into two regimes: $t_0>t_1$ and $t_1> t_0$.

-\emph{Case 1:} $t_0>t_1$.
-The main ingredient we use in this case is \eqref{eqn:pp5eq2} with $g=\sqrt{t_1}aS(t_1)ae$ which by Lemma \ref{lem:GoCor4} is approximately local on scale $1 \vee \sqrt{t_1}$ with stochastic integrability $2-$, so applying the variable-coefficient semigroup $S(\frac{t_0}{2})$ will lead to the CLT factor $(\frac{1 \vee \sqrt{t_1}}{1 \vee \sqrt{t_0}})^\frac{d}{2}$ with a loss of stochastic integrability to $1-$:
+\emph{Case 1.1:} $t_0>t_1$.
+The main ingredient we use in this case is \eqref{eqn:pp5eq2} with $g=\sqrt{t_1}aS(t_1)ae$ which by Lemma \ref{cor:GOCor4} is approximately local on scale $1 \vee \sqrt{t_1}$ with stochastic integrability $2-$, so applying the variable-coefficient semigroup $S(\frac{t_0}{2})$ will lead to the CLT factor $(\frac{1 \vee \sqrt{t_1}}{1 \vee \sqrt{t_0}})^\frac{d}{2}$ with a loss of stochastic integrability to $1-$:

-\emph{Case 2}: $t_1>t_0$.
+\emph{Case 1.2}: $t_1>t_0$.
 Before we start the proof, we present here a general integration by parts formula in time which will be used repeatedly hereafter: for any $t,\tdet,T\ge 0$, To estimate this case, we first switch the order of integration of $t_0$ and $t_1$ and use \eqref{eqn:generalibp} with $\tau=t_0, \, t=\tdet=t_1$ and $g=aS(t_1)ae$, then appeal to Lemma \ref{lem:cheating} with $ae$ playing the role of $g$: